 Some brands of sour cream are much thicker than others.
 Feel free to dilute the sour cream with a little water if you think it's too thick.
-You can substitute the sour cream with plain yogurt; if you do, you likely will not need both tablespoons of added milk.
+You can also substitute the sour cream with plain yogurt; if you do, you likely will not need both tablespoons of added milk.

 - 1/2 teaspoon baking soda